 Glucose in the form of sugar or honey is also included because it is a small source of energy for kids (or adults) who are depleted from sickness or overexertion.
 It is also included in our recipe because taste matters, especially to little kids who are nauseous and not interested in eating or drinking.

 1 ¾ cup water or coconut water

 ½ tsp of magnesium powder

 2 tsp raw honey or 3 tsp raw cane sugar

-**Avoid raw honey if you’ll be giving this to a baby under 1.
+**Avoid raw honey if you’ll be giving this to a baby under one year old.
 Use raw cane sugar instead.

 Mix the above ingredients together and drink as needed.
 Small sips can be given to adults, kids, and babies who are experiencing diarrhea or vomiting.
 Kids and adults who are exercising or spending a lot of time in the heat can drink this as needed to prevent dehydration (use it like Gatorade).
 Pregnant moms might also like it to help keep their strength up, especially during morning sickness.
 Leftovers will stay good in the fridge for a week or less and/or can be frozen into popsicles.